Inedo/inedo-docs/Content/proget/reference-api/proget-api-sca/builds/proget-api-sca-builds-scan.md

 | <span style="white-space:nowrap">`--project-name=«project-name»`</span> | [Required] Name of the component consuming the dependencies
 | `--version=«version»` | [Required] Version of the component consuming the dependencies
 | `--input=«input»` | Project to scan for dependencies (default=/)
-| `--scanner-type=«scanner-type»` | Type of project scanner to use; auto, npm, NuGet, PyPI, Conda, or Cargo (default=auto)
+| `--scanner-type=«scanner-type»` | Type of project scanner to use; auto, npm, NuGet, PyPI, Conda, Composer, or Cargo (default=auto)
 | `--noaudit` | Do not run audit after scan
 | `--project-type=«project-type»` | Type of the consuming project (default=library)
 | `--include-project-reference` | For NuGet, Include dependencies from referenced projects in the generated SBOM document.
-| `--include-dev-dependencies` | For NuGet and npm, Include npm development dependencies from the package-lock.json file in the generated SBOM document.
+| `--include-dev-dependencies` | For NuGet, Composer, and npm, Include development dependencies for npm or composer in the generated SBOM document.
 | `--do-not-scan-node_modules` | For NuGet and npm, Do not scan the node_modules directory when scanning for package-lock.json files.